Watkins Glen in Schuyler County, New York — The American Northeast (Mid-Atlantic)

 Location.
 42° 22.6′ N, 76° 52.289′ W. Marker is in Watkins Glen, New York, in Schuyler County.
 Marker is on Franklin Street (New York State Route 14) just north of 10th Street when traveling north.
 Touch for map.
 It is across from the courthouse.
 Marker is in this post office area: Watkins Glen NY 14891, United States of America.

 Other nearby markers.
-At least 8 other markers are within At Watkins Glen (here, next to this marker); The Original Watkins Glen Circuit (here, next to this marker); Watkins Glen State Park (approx. 0.2 miles away); Honoring Our Naval Veterans (approx. half a mile away); Chemung Canal (approx. 2 miles away); Montour Falls Memorial Library (approx. 2.4 miles away); James A. Shepard (approx. 2.4 miles away); Catherine's Landing (approx. 2.4 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+At Watkins Glen (here, next to this marker); The Original Watkins Glen Circuit (here, next to this marker); Watkins Glen State Park Honoring Our Naval Veterans (approx. half a mile away); Chemung Canal (approx. 2 miles away); Montour Falls Memorial Library (approx. 2.4 miles away); James A. Shepard (approx. 2.4 miles away); Catherine's Landing (approx. 2.4 miles away).
 Touch for a list and map of all markers in Watkins Glen.